Mistress Toothsmooth

 Well, probably.

 So for me, Delage's experience of telepathy could be his brain trying to say "this is external input".
 From what?
 A spirit intrigued by a dream-researcher in ultra-rational France? (slim pickings!--bread not meat.)
 Or a pet cat who likes his petting and has her own unrealizable dreams? (as Lady Murr remarks in The Game of Rat and Dragon, "What a pity he is not a cat!")
-Or a human dreamer--a neighbor, maid or nanny?--who'd like Delage to pet her and evades the wrath of his wife by turning feline (and not straining the budget)?
+Or a human dreamer--a neighbor, maid or nanny?--who'd like Delage to pet her and evades the wrath of his wife by turning feline (yet not straining the budget)?

 All unlikely, but you can't assess possibilities if you can't imagine them.
 And European intellectuals must act on psychoanalytic not shamanic premises, or get shunned as superstitious.
 Jung's pretty conservative and still got tarred.